MTSS RTI Articles & Resources

 • Does the cadence or length of the intervention need to be adjusted?

 Regardless of the type of intervention or progress monitoring tools used, an objective look at the data should be the guiding factor in making decisions about the effectiveness of an intervention plan.
-A problem-solving team that meets consistently to analyze data will be able to understand what is working in an intervention plan and what needs to be adjusted.
+A problem-solving team that meets consistently to analyze data can understand what is working in an intervention plan and what needs to be adjusted.

 Be a ‘Goldilocks” with your adjustments—intervention plans are meant to be about finding the “just right” support to help the student make progress, and the Rate of Improvement provides an objective guideline for these adjustments.